12 Licensing

 Many packages include code not written by the author.
 There are two main ways this happens: other people might choose to contribute to your package using a pull request or similar, or you might find some code and choose to bundle it.
 This section will discuss code that others give to you, and the next section will discuss code that you bundle.

-Note, however, that the author retains copyright of their code, unless you use a “contributor license agreement” or CLA for short.
-The primary advantage of a CLA is that it makes the copyright of the code very simple, and hence makes it easy to relicense code if needed.
-This is most important for dual open-source/commercial projects because it easily allows for dual licensing where the code is made available to the world with copyleft license, and made available to paying customers with a different, more permissive, license.
+However, the author retains copyright of their code, which means that you can’t change the license without their permission (more on that shortly).
+If you want to retain the ability to change the license, you need an explicit “contributor license agreement” or CLA, where the author explicitly reassigns the copyright.
+This is most important for dual open-source/commercial projects because it easily allows for dual licensing where the code is made available to the world with a copyleft license, and to paying customers with a different, more permissive, license.

 file; but some projects choose to add all contributors no matter how small.